algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/quality_assurance/test_plan.md

 - **Desktop Browsers** (for initial development tests):
   - Google Chrome (latest)
   - Brave (latest)
+  - Microsoft Edge (latest)
   - Safari (latest on macOS)

 ### 🌐 Network Conditions
 - **Standard Wi-Fi**: In-store Wi-Fi as used by employees/customers
-- **4G Mobile Data**: To simulate users accessing the app outside the store (if permitted) NOTSURE!!!
+- **4G Mobile Data**: To simulate users accessing the app outside the store.

 ### 🔐 Data & Configuration
 - **Test database**: A duplicate of the live database used to validate data accuracy without affecting real entries.